-- A great swell, surge, or undulating mass, as of smoke or sound.
+A large wave, swell, surge, or undulating mass of something, such as water, smoke, fabric or sound.

-From Old Norse bylgja, a wave; see bhelgh- in Indo-European roots
+From Old Norse bylgja a wave bhelgh- in Indo-European roots

 American Heritage Dictionary of the English Language, 5th Edition

 We will make a large silk cloth billow to create the effect of a sail.